Garoverr/ImageCompressor_Haskell/README.md

 </br>

 If it's not already made:  `chmod +x script.sh`

+It will build the stack project and use the Makefile.
+It will also check the npm installation.

 The script will start a server on port 5000 and start the react web site on port 3000: `./script.sh`